Exchange and exclusion in the non-abelian anyon gas: The ideal non-abelian anyon gas

 \begin{remark} For bosons, with $\alpha_2=0$, the inequality \eqref{eq:LT} cannot hold with any better constant since for product states \eqref{eq:product-state} the l.h.s.\ is $N\int |\nabla u|^2$ while $\varrho_\Psi(\bx) = N|u(\bx)|^2$ in the r.h.s., so the ratio cannot be better than $C_\mathrm{GNS}/N \to 0$, where

-is the optimal constant of the corresponding Gagliardo-Nierenberg-Sobolev inequality for $N=1$. \end{remark} \begin{remark} We expect that the optimal constant $C$ in \eqref{eq:LT} is on the order of $2\pi$, which is the Thomas-Fermi constant in 2D and is obtained in Weyl's law \eqref{eq:Fermi-energy} for the sum of the eigenvalues of the Laplacian on a bounded domain (although recall also our remarks after \eqref{eq:TF-approx}).
+is the optimal constant of the corresponding Ladyzhenskaya-Gagliardo-Nierenberg-Sobolev inequality for $N=1$. \end{remark} \begin{remark} In \cite{LarLunNam-19} it was shown that a vanishing condition \eqref{eq:Pauli} on the diagonal implies a Lieb--Thirring (LT) inequality iff the codimension $d < 2s$, the order of the operator $\hat{T}$ (here $s=1$).
+Thus, $d=2$ is a critical case, and while the hard-core Bose gas has vanishing energy in the dilute limit, the stronger vanishing around diagonals implied by the Hardy inequality is sufficient to produce nontrivial LT for such particles. \end{remark} \begin{remark} We expect that the optimal constant $C$ in \eqref{eq:LT} is on the order of $2\pi$, which is the Thomas-Fermi constant in 2D and is obtained in Weyl's law \eqref{eq:Fermi-energy} for the sum of the eigenvalues of the Laplacian on a bounded domain (although recall also our remarks after \eqref{eq:TF-approx}).
 The standing conjecture for fermions \cite{LieThi-76} is that the optimal constant is slightly smaller and equal to $C_\mathrm{GNS}$ (which is only known numerically).
-However, proving this even for fermions is a difficult open problem; see e.g. \cite{Frank-20} for a recent review. \end{remark}
+However, proving this even for fermions is a difficult open problem; see e.g. \cite{Frank-20,SeiSol-23} for recent review. \end{remark}

 We prove Theorem~\ref{thm:LT} as an application of the local exclusion principle, Lemma~\ref{lem:local-exclusion}, combined with a local version of the uncertainty principle for bosons or distinguishable particles.
 The method was introduced for abelian anyons in \cite{LunSol-13a} and goes back to Dyson and Lenard's approach to the proof of the stability of fermionic matter \cite[Lemma~5]{DysLen-67}.
 We could simply replace \cite[Lemma~8]{LunSol-13a} by our Lemma~\ref{lem:local-exclusion}, however we give for completeness a more immediate proof from \cite{LunNamPor-16} formulated using a covering lemma (see \cite{Lundholm-17} for a more detailed exposition of this local approach to Lieb-Thirring inequalities).